DevExpress/testcafe/docs/articles/documentation/why-testcafe/README.md

 The [Selector](../guides/basic-guides/select-page-elements.md) function can launch user-defined client-side code to find a DOM element that cannot be otherwise identified.

 > The TestCafe documentation describes the limitations of user-defined client-side scripts.

+## Try it for yourself

+Try TestCafe for yourself and see how the features it packs can make *your* life easier.
+Create your first test in under 5 minutes by following our [Getting Started Guide](https://devexpress.github.io/testcafe/documentation/getting-started/).